lauraturk/react-interview-exercises-old/README.md

 ## Fixing the current system

+This exercise varies based on the role:

-You can do this exercise in one of two flavors: Ember or React.
+* **JavaScript Engineer** You can do this exercise in one of two flavors: Ember or React.
 Decide which you want to work with.
 Depending on your choice, you'll use one of two different directories:

   - Ember: `colorpalette-ember`
   - React: `colorpalette-react`

+* **Senior JavaScript Engineer** Use the Ember version located in the `colorpalette-ember` directory.

 1. Make sure you have checked out the `master` branch and that there are no outstanding changes.
 If you are interviewing for the _senior_ javascript role, you should check out the `advanced-troubleshooting` branch.
 1. Review `demo.mov` in the proper subdirectory to see how the system is supposed to behave.